SimonPop/lanterns/content/genomic-fundational-models.md

 This sequence of molecules, called nucleotides, can take one of 4 forms (bases): Adenine, Thymine, Cytosine and Guanine.

-There are thus many similarities with NLP.
-It's tempting to draw an analogy between nucleotides and the words of a sentence, DNA sequences and sentences or paragraphs.
+It is then tempting to draw an analogy between a chain of nucleotides and the words of a sentence, DNA sequences and sentences or paragraphs.

 If the form corresponds, so does the substance.
 Indeed, nucleotide sequences are particularly informative about the function of different biological processes.
-If decoding a text enables us to understand its message, decoding a DNA sequence enables us to derive numerous biological results.
+If decoding a text enables us to understand its message, decoding a DNA sequence helps deriving numerous biological results.

 ## The DNA corpus

 So the idea of applying the methods developed in the field of NLP is particularly relevant to DNA sequences.
-But are the conditions right for this to work?
+But are the conditions right for it to work?

 For one thing, DNA sequences are long.
 Very long.
 On the other, they are diverse.
-The human genome alone is composed of 3 billion nucleotide pairs.
+The human genome alone is composed of about 3 billion nucleotide pairs.

 On the other hand, it has been empirically demonstrated that the deductions that can be drawn from DNA sequences are partly transferable from one species to another.
 This means that it is possible to train a model intended for the study of several species together or to train a model intended for one species in particular with the help of knowledge acquired from others.
+The Nucleotide Transformer [(Dalla-Torre et al. 2023)](https://www.biorxiv.org/content/10.1101/2023.01.11.523679v1) proposes for a multispecies model trained on 850 different species at once.

 The available corpus is immense, enabling the use not only of NLP techniques but LLMs in particular. (c.f. https://stanford-cs329s.github.io/)